The Private Wealth & Private Client Review: Liechtenstein

 On 1 January 2011, the completely revised Liechtenstein Tax Act entered into force.
 With the new Act, Liechtenstein introduced an attractive tax system, which complies with European law.

 With a corporate tax rate of 12.5 per cent and the reduction of the effective tax rate even further through the notional interest deduction, Liechtenstein has joined the league of most tax-efficient jurisdictions by European standards.
 Furthermore, the taxation of legal entities as private asset structures (PAS) offers an attractive way for individuals to structure their wealth.

-Liechtenstein is also an interesting jurisdiction for individuals to take residence.
+Liechtenstein is also an interesting jurisdiction for individuals to take residence in.
 The top income tax rate for a resident of the capital, Vaduz, is 20 per cent.
 Income from assets that are subject to wealth tax is not taxed directly.
 Instead, tax is currently levied on a notional income of 4 per cent of the tax value of these assets.
 Moreover, a favourable lump-sum taxation regime is available for foreigners, and there is no inheritance or gift tax.

 Liechtenstein has a long-standing tradition of private family foundations that continue to be attractive vehicles for wealth preservation and succession planning.
 With the latest reform of the Liechtenstein Foundation Law in 2009, a new foundation governance structure was implemented, providing for more checks and balances regarding the interests of the founder, the beneficiaries and the foundation itself, while the favourable opportunities for wealth planning have fully been preserved.
 The rules regarding the enforcement of forced heirship rights were amended, resulting in considerably more room for estate planning.